gmuguruza/gmuguruza.github.io/_pages/about.md

 I'm interested broadly in quantum cryptography; I like finding relations between cryptographic tasks using information theory, thinking about security, new functionalities...

-*Note that I have two surnames as is custom in the southern [Euskal Herria](https://en.wikipedia.org/wiki/Basque_Country_(greater_region)); taking the first surname of each parent.
+*Note that I have two surnames, as is custom in the southern [Euskal Herria](https://en.wikipedia.org/wiki/Basque_Country_(greater_region)); taking the first surname of each parent.
 But since people get confused all the time, I decided to only sign articles with Muguruza.